-The issue before the Court is whether to approve a proposed settlement agreement between the Receiver and defendants, to which numerous objections have been filed.
-For the reasons set forth below, the Court would approve the settlement agreement except for one non-financial provision.
-The Court will suggest a modification of that provision; will give the parties an opportunity to consider such a modification; and will withhold a final decision pending notification by the parties as to their positions on the proposed modification.
+The issue before the Court is whether to approve a proposed settlement agreement between the Receiver and defendants, to which numerous objections have been filed, as now revised.
+For the reasons set forth below, the Court will approve the revised settlement agreement in this Amended Opinion and Order.

-This matter came before the Court on a Joint Motion for

-Expedited Approval of Proposed Procedure to Obtain Court Approval of the Proposed Settlement Transaction (Doc. #248) and Supplement (Doc. #249), both filed on December 9, 2011.
-The Court entered an Order Preliminar[il]y Approving Settlement Transaction and Scheduling Deadlines (Doc. #255) on December 27, 2011, as clarified by an Order (Doc. #258) filed on January 12, 2012.
+This matter came before the Court on a Joint Motion for Expedited Approval of Proposed Procedure to Obtain Court Approval of the Proposed Settlement Transaction (Doc. #248) and Supplement (Doc. #249), both filed on December 9, 2011.
+The Court entered an Order Preliminar[il]y Approving Settlement Transaction Scheduling Deadlines (Doc. #255) on December 27, 2011, as clarified by an Order (Doc. #258) filed on January 12, 2012.
 Objections to the proposed settlement agreement were filed by the Roman Catholic Church of the Archdiocese of New Orleans (Doc. #259), 118 Investors (Docs. #260, 262), and TJNJH Investment Partnership and Kathleen Ann Olberts (Docs. #264, 275).
-The objectors adopted each other's objections, except perhaps for those objections unique to the Roman Catholic Church of the Archdiocese of New Orleans, TJNJH, and Olberts.
-Defendants' Omnibus Memorandum In Response to Investor Objections (Doc. #278) and The Receiver's Response to Investor Objections (Doc. #279) were filed on February 24, 2012.
-The Receiver's Notice of Compliance with the Court's Order Preliminarily Approving the Settlement Transaction (Doc. #292) and the Receivers' Notice of Filing [of the Disclosure of Fees and Costs] (Doc. #293) were then filed.
-The 118 Investors also filed a sealed Confidential Supplement to Objections of Investors to Proposed Settlement (Doc. #S-4), to which the Receiver filed a sealed Response (Doc. #S-5).
+The objectors adopted each other's objections, except perhaps for those objections unique to the Roman Catholic Church of the Archdiocese of New Orleans1, TJNJH, and Olberts2.
+Defendants' Omnibus Memorandum In Response to Investor Objections (Doc. #278) and The Receiver's Response to Investor

-&lt;sup>1Specifically, the Archdiocese of New Orleans asserts an objection based on religious freedoms contained in the United States Constitution.
+1Specifically, the Archdiocese of New Orleans asserts an objection based on religious freedoms contained in the United States Constitution.
 This objection was not adopted by any other objector.

-&lt;sup>2TJNJH and Olberts joined in the objections with the 118 other Investors.
+2TJNJH and Olberts joined in the objections with the 118 other Investors.
 In addition, they also filed a separate objection (Doc.
 275-5) which raise matters relevant only to investors in both Stable-Value and Hybrid-Value funds.